Primary Practice Contact: David Slaughter

 A surety bond ensures project completion, within the contract terms.
 Although rare, when a contractor abandons a job, the surety steps in and ensures the job is completed.
 Most surety companies are a division or a subdivision of an insurance company, and are regulated, like insurance companies, by state insurance departments.

-Overall, construction contractors are more likely to complete bonded projects than non-bonded contracts, plus surety bonds relieve subcontractors from the need to file a mechanic’s lien.
-Because any contractor—large or small, experienced or just starting out—can experience problems, surety bonds can significantly minimize the risks associated with construction.
+Overall, construction contractors are more likely to complete bonded projects than non-bonded contracts.
+Surety bonds also relieve subcontractors from the need to file a mechanic’s lien.
+Because any contractor—regardless of the size or level of experience—can experience problems, surety bonds can significantly minimize the risks associated with construction.

 Help with Surety Bonds from SCM